My Son Sanctuary Guide: Explore Ancient Cham Ruins Vietnam

 Listed as a World Cultural Heritage Site, My Son sanctuary in Vietnam is a must-visit destination if you’re interested in learning about ancient history.

-In this article, you will find all the information that you need to know about My Son sanctuary, including tips to get there, ticket price, opening hours, My Son sanctuary tour and more.
+In this article, you will find all the information you need about My Son sanctuary, including tips to get there, ticket price, opening hours, My Son sanctuary tour, and more.

 Before you go to My Son Sanctuary

 Here are some quick links and necessary information you should know:

 - Where to stay: You can stay in either Hoi An or Da Nang and take a day trip to My Son sanctuary the next day.

 - My Son day tour: Klook offers excellent My Son sanctuary tours from Hoi An.
 You can pick the My Son sunrise tour or the afternoon one.